chingybrooks/uptimemonitor/README.md

 ./uptimemonitor -addr=":3000"
 ```

+You can also use provided `Dockerfile` and `docker-compose.yml` for reference to
+run the app using Docker.

 ## First run

 When you first run the application you will be asked to create a new account,